Improve your chances of reaching Broadway by learning the music theory behind preparing a new piece of music from scratch.

 Nope!
 Anyone is welcome, and no prior knowledge of sheet music is assumed.
 If you feel like you do already know some things but just need to stand on firmer ground, that's fine too.
 You're welcome to skip through the stuff you know, and focus on the stuff you need more work on.

-As soon as you purchase a course at any level, you can start exploring the course material immediately.
-On June 7, the session begins, which means you'll begin a guided experience that includes weekly activities, feedback from Course Advisors, and much more.
+As soon as you purchase a course, you can begin exploring the course material immediately.
+On November 7th, the session begins, which means you'll begin a guided experience that includes weekly activities, feedback from a Mainstage Mentor, and much more.
 This is intended to help you stay accountable and get the feedback you need to succeed.

 Soundfly courses make great gifts for the music lover in your life.
 To purchase a course as a gift, first sign into your Soundfly account, or create a new account for you (the purchaser).
 Pick the course you'd like to give, click to purchase, fill in your information, check the box below the credit card form saying you're buying the course as a gift, and click to pay.
 You'll shortly receive an email gift certificate that you can give to a friend.